nov314k/farmafit/README.md

 ### Example input file

-Here is the contents of the `example.json` file, which can be found in the _Farmafit_ root directory.
+Here is the content of the `example.json` file, which can be found in the _Farmafit_ root directory.

 ```
 { "experiment_name": "Experiment F1",